 Metal is melted in a furnace and used to make new metal products such as cans, or even aeroplane parts.
 By recycling metal we can save energy and natural resources.
 Recycling metal uses only 5% of the energy making new products would use.
 Aluminium is recycled into a new can less than 6 weeks later.

 Paper is recycled in a similar way to card, and is then used to make newspaper and other paper products.
 Paper can be recycled into a newspaper within seven days.

 Plastic is washed and sorted into different types of plastic in the UK, and then sold to plastic manufacturers internationally to be made into both new plastic products and even things like fleece jackets!
 Recycling one plastic bottle saves enough energy to run a 60 watt lightbulb for six hours.

-Good quality clothes are exported to Africa, Asia and Eastern Europe.
+Good quality clothes are often exported for re-use.
 Different grades and qualities are sorted to match demand and weather conditions.
-Products which cannot be reused are used to make industrial cleaning cloths and sound proofing materials for the car industry.
+Products which cannot be reused are used to make industrial cleaning cloths and sound proofing materials for the car industry

 The very nature of Household Waste Recycling Centre wood waste is that it consists of a high particle board content which is very difficult to recycle.
 To enable the recycling, the Household Waste Recycling Centre wood has to be sorted and then diluted with high quality wood.
 This is then shredded, all ferrous and non-ferrous metal is removed and delivered to the end market.
 90 per cent of this material will be remanufactured into a chipboard based product.
 If the Household Waste Recycling Centre wood waste is not able to be recycled into the panel board industry then it is manufactured into a fuel to be recovered in a combined heat and power station.